 Applications must include three letters of recommendation to the Office of Graduate Studies from persons able to judge the applicant's ability to pursue graduate study.
-If you would like an information packet mailed to you, please e-mail ccoletta@udel.edu or, preferably, application can be made electronically to the University's Office of Graduate Studies.
+If you would like an information packet mailed to you, please e-mail ccoletta@udel edu or, preferably, application can be made electronically to the University's Office of Graduate Studies.
 Applications normally are considered only for fall entrance, but applicants who are U.S. citizens or permanent residents may request permission to enroll during the spring or summer semester.
-Application materials must be complete by November 30 in order to be considered for spring admission.
 International applicants are considered only for fall admission.
 To ensure optimum consideration for fall admission, complete applications should be received at this University by January 15.
-The deadline for the submission of complete applications is April 15.
+The deadline for the submission of complete applications is April 15 for international applicants and June 15 for U.S. citizens.